gtr/boc/README.md

 $ go build
 ```

-read [this](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) article on how to create an access token for the GitHub API.
-Make sure you select access for repositories.
+read [this](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) article on how to create an access token for the GitHub API. make sure you select access for repositories.

 once you have the access token, create a file `config.json`: